guirem/plugin-googlecast/docs/fr_FR/index.md

     * warmupnotif : prepare device before receiving 'tts' or 'notif' commands (useful for group broadcast)
     * resume : force a resume of previous command (compatible with storecmd, notif and tts)
     * refresh
-    * reboot : reboot the Google Cast
+    * reboot : reboot the googlecast device (doesn't work since end of 2019)
     * volume_up
     * volume_down
     * volume_set : use value (0-100)